Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### Responder

-Responder is a command-line tool to poison NetBIOS, LLMNR and mDNS name resolution requests.
+Responder is a command-line tool to poison NetBIOS, LLMNR and mDNS name resolution requests on a local network.
 It is a post-exploitation tool, because we need to already be in the internal network to use it.

+Responder also hosts several servers (SMB, HTTP, SQL...) to capture the requests resulting from the poisoning of the name resolution.
+It captures these requests and forces authentication to obtain the credentials.

+Responder can be run on a network interface with `sudo responder -I <interface>`

 ### Havij